Right to Work ChecksPosted in : Back to Basics on 23 October 2019 Issues covered:

-In the latest series of our Back to Basics series with A&L Goodbody, Associate in the Employment and Incentives team Andrew Spratt discusses Right to Work Checks.
+In the latest series of our Back to Basics series with A&L Goodbody, the team discusses Right to Work Checks.

 Today I'm going to talk about an issue which cuts across both employment and immigration law, and that's the right to work checks.